Department: UCLA Library Special Collections

 Position Availability: Immediately

-Under the direction of the Head of Curators and Collections, the Rare Books and History of Printing Curator is responsible for the following duties:
+Under the direction of the Head of Curators and Collections, the Librarian/Archivist for Los Angeles Communities and Cultures is responsible for the following duties:

-- Collaborates with library colleagues and faculty to support both faculty and student research utilizing the collections, works with faculty to integrate the collections into their curricula and serves as key instructor and support for teaching with the rare book and history of printing collections, in close coordination with the Head of Outreach and Community Engagement.
+- Collaborates with library colleagues and faculty to support both faculty and student research utilizing the collections, works with faculty to integrate the collections into their curricula and serves as key instructor and support for teaching with the archival collections, in close cooperation with the Head of Outreach and Community Engagement and other instruction librarians.

 - Provides specialized reference services to support the collections in collaboration with Outreach and Community Engagement.

-- Collaborates with library colleagues, faculty, and researchers to provide expertise and coordination for digitization, linked data, and digital humanities projects to support broad teaching, research, and use of the collections.
+- Collaborates with library colleagues, faculty, and researchers providing expertise and coordination to develop digitization and digital humanities projects to support preservation and broad teaching, research, and use of the collections.

-- Works with the Head of Curators and Collections, AUL for Distinctive Collections, and Library Development staff to identify funding opportunities and prepares project funding proposals.
+- Works with the Head of Curators and Collections, the Associate University Librarian for Distinctive Collections, and Library Development staff to identify public and private funding opportunities and grants, and prepares project funding proposals.